 From June through August 2004, the Company redeemed \$4,465 of the outstanding note balance in cash.
-The redemption resulted in a write down of debt issuance costs and debt discount of \$1,407 and \$2,071 to interest expense during the three and nine months ended September 30, 2004, respectively.
+The redemption resulted in a write down of debt issuance costs and debt discount of \$2,277 and \$3,571 to interest expense and a reduction in conversion feature liabilities of \$636 and \$914 from cancellation of the embedded conversion feature of the redeemed notes to additional paid in capital during the three and nine months ended September 30, 2004, respectively.
 Further, 500,000 of warrants originally issued to a financial advisor for the transaction expired during June 2004 and 163,748 of unexercised warrants originally issued to investors were cancelled as a result of the Company's redemption of the note balances during the quarter ended September 30, 2004.
-The 663,748 total expired and canceled warrants immediately prior to the expiration and cancellation resulted in a reduction of warrant liability of \$7 and \$279 to paid in capital and other income, respectively, during the three and nine months ended September 30, 2004.
+The 663,748 total expired and canceled warrants immediately prior to the expiration and cancellation resulted in a reduction of warrant liability of \$7 and \$279 to additional paid in capital and change in value of warrants, respectively, during the three and nine months ended September 30, 2004.